ViciousSquid/ShowTime/README.md

 There is a **Windows EXE** in releases:
 [https://github.com/ViciousSquid/ShowTime/releases]

-Otherwise, Execute ShowTime.py with python (prerequisite of pygame 1.9.6+ is required)
+Otherwise, Execute ShowTime.py with python (pygame 1.9.6+ is required)

 ![image](https://github.com/ViciousSquid/ShowTime/assets/161540961/ee8c41b8-c282-4c12-b866-5e643f775301) - to Start and stop the countdown